mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 *Impermanence* means function, activities.
 So as long as you’re active, you can create form, opportunity, time. [...]
 Even if you sleep, this is a form, this is an opportunity, because you are acting.
 Body and mind [are] acting constantly.
 That is called *impermanence*, we say.

-So impermanence *is* buddha-nature; Dogen Zenji [says this].
+So impermanence *is* buddha-nature; Dōgen Zenji [says this].
 Because *impermanent* is constantly changing. *Changing* doesn’t mean [everything is] in vain, no. There is something always to create.

 **Different person:** You say, “if you are active.”
 Is there anything other than activity, though?
 Is it possible to not be active?